gkapfham/www.gregorykapfhammer-old.com/_posts/2018-11-01-Technique-Retrospective.md

 check my `.vimrc` file in my [dotfiles](https://github.com/gkapfham/dotfiles) to learn more about how I configured these tools.

+{% comment %} Write Research Papers with Neovim {% endcomment %}

+- In the article [Three quick tips for writing LaTeX in Neovim]({% post_url 2017-06-26-Neovim-Remote-Latex %}), I explained how I used [neovim-remote](https://github.com/mhinz/neovim-remote) to ensure that I could edit LaTeX documents with Neovim.
+Today, I'm still appreciatively using the [vimtex](https://github.com/lervag/vimtex) plugin in Neovim!
+You can review my `.vimrc` and `.zshrc` files in my [dotfiles](https://github.com/gkapfham/dotfiles) to learn how I configured these tools to support writing.

 {% comment %} Directory Zooming with FZF and FASD {% endcomment %}

 - In the article [Directory zooming with Fzf and Fasd]({% post_url